-If you normally live in Wales you could be eligible for student financial support provided by Student Finance Wales, regardless of where in the UK you will be studying.
+If you normally live in Wales you may be eligible for student financial support provided by Student Finance Wales, regardless of where in the UK you will be studying.

-Student Finance Wales can provide student financial support in the form of a Tuition Fee Loan, Tuition Fee Grant, Maintenance Loan, a Welsh Government Learning Grant or specialist grants for learners with a disability, or for students with caring responsibilities.
+Student Finance Wales (external link) can provide student financial support in the form of a tuition fee loan, tuition fee grant, maintenance loan or a Welsh Government Learning Grant.
+Students with a disability or caring responsibilities may be eligible for specialist grants.

 For more information contact the student support team at your local authority or call the Student Finance Wales Contact Centre on 0300 200 4050.